Solid lines in axial algebras of Jordan type $\tfrac{1}{2}$ and Jordan algebras: Introduction

 \section{Introduction}

-Axial algebras were first introduced in 2015 (\cite{primjordan}), motivated by the classification of $2$-generated Norton-Sakuma algebras appearing in the Griess algebras of OZ vertex operator algebras (\cite{sakuma}).
-In \cite{primjordan}, the axial algebras of Jordan type $\eta \neq \tfrac{1}{2}$ were shown to be quotients of Matsuo algebras (\cref{def:matsuo}), but the case $\eta=\tfrac{1}{2}$ has still not been classified.

-In a sense, axial algebras provide an alternative to defining classes of non-associative algebras by polynomial identities, as is usually done.
-This provides a different framework to identify certain algebras.
-Especially from the viewpoint of finite group theory and sporadic groups, these algebras are more interesting.
-When a class of algebras is defined by polynomial laws, their automorphism groups tend to be positive-dimensional, with a very large identity component.
-For axial algebras of Jordan type $\eta \neq \tfrac{1}{2}$, the automorphism group is always finite, and more specifically a $3$-transposition group.
-This gives a way of studying $3$-transposition groups by studying axial algebras of Jordan type, see for example \cite[Corollary~2.8]{De_Medts_2023}.
+Primitive axial algebras of Jordan type $\eta$ were introduced in 2015 by John Hall, Felix Rehren and Sergey Shpectorov \cite{primjordan,universalaxial}.
+A primitive axial algebra $(A,X)$ of Jordan type $\eta$ is a non-associative algebra $A$ required to be generated by a set of primitive idempotents $X$ the multiplication of which is diagonalizable with eigenvalues $0,1,\eta$, and the eigenvectors of which multiply following a specific fusion law (see \cref{sec:prelim}).

-In \cite[Conjecture 4.3]{JustinSergey} McInroy and Shpectorov conjecture that the connected (in the sense of \cite[Section 3.2]{JustinSergey}) Jordan type $\eta = \tfrac{1}{2}$ algebras are either Jordan algebras, or quotients of Matsuo algebras, certain algebras that are constructed from $3$-transposition groups.
-For $2$-generated and $3$-generated axial algebras of Jordan type, this has been shown to be true (\cite{GorshkovStaroletov}), and these are in fact all Jordan algebras.
-Very recently, Tom De Medts, Louis Rowen and Yoav Segev classified the $4$-generated case in \cite{De_Medts_2023}, though it is still unclear whether these $4$-generated axial algebras are either Jordan algebras or quotients of Matsuo algebras.
+In \cite[Conjecture 4.3]{JustinSergey}, Justin McInroy and Sergey Shpectorov conjecture that the connected (in the sense of \cite[Section 3.2]{JustinSergey}) primitive axial algebras of Jordan type $\eta = \tfrac{1}{2}$ are either Jordan algebras, or quotients of Matsuo algebras, certain algebras that are constructed from $3$-transposition groups (see \cref{def:matsuo}).
+For $2$-generated and $3$-generated primitive axial algebras of Jordan type, this has been shown to be true (\cite{GorshkovStaroletov}), and $3$-generated algebras are in fact all Jordan algebras.
+Recently, Tom De Medts, Louis Rowen and Yoav Segev studied the $4$-generated case in \cite{De_Medts_2023}, though it is still unclear whether $4$-generated axial algebras are either Jordan algebras or quotients of Matsuo algebras.